Forsyth, Montana: Education

 The Forsyth Dogies play in the 3B conference with the Baker Spartans, Colstrip Colts, Lame Deer Morningstars, Lodge Grass Indians, and St.Labre Braves.
 The school colors are purple and white.

 Rosebud County Library serves the area.

+Media

+Forsyth's local newspaper is the Independent Press.

+There are two radio stations licensed in Forsyth - KIKC-AM and KIKC-FM They also receive stations from Miles City.